vigneshbhuvan-nus/tp/docs/UserGuide.md

 # 6. Features

-In this chapter, we will go into detail each feature of GreenTea, along with their command format and examples.
+In this chapter, we will be going into detail each feature of GreenTea, along with their command format and relevant examples.

 ## 6.1 Deck Commands (Melanie)
 As mentioned earlier, Decks are the foundation to GreenTea.
 A deck is simply a list of entries